code-423n4/2023-01-biconomy-findings/data/Udsen-Q.md

         (bool success,) = withdrawAddress.call{value : stake}("");
         require(success, "failed to withdraw stake");

-The require function can revert, but the event has already been emitted.
+The `require` function can revert, but the `StakeWithdrawn` event has already been emitted.
 It is recommended to emit the event ones all the state changes and conditional checks have been completed.

 https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/aa-4337/core/StakeManager.sol#L105-L107